-Not all E4A applicants are well-suited for or will benefit from Technical Assistance (TA), but we want to make it readily available for those who might benefit.
-There are two ways by which applicants can participate in TA, either by referral after submitting their Letter of Intent (LOI) or by requesting participation prior to LOI submission.
+Not all E4A applicants are well-suited for or will benefit from technical assistance (TA), but we want to make it readily available for those who might benefit.
+There are two ways by which applicants can participate in TA, either by referral after submitting their letter of intent (LOI) or by requesting participation prior to LOI submission.

 After Submitting a Letter of Intent

 If you are interested in TA and you can articulate a clear research plan (including the research design, methodology, outcomes, and sampling strategy), we encourage you to submit an LOI as the first step toward receiving TA.
-If you are interested in being matched with a researcher, you may indicate so by checking the box in the Project Information Questions section of the application.

 Before Submitting a Letter of Intent